 The Early Years

-In 1927, MFAH director James Chillman introduced the idea of building a library at the museum.
+In 1926, MFAH director James Chillman introduced the idea of building a library at the Museum.
 He stated that "the purpose of the library was to furnish information for judging the arts."
 He reported that the library was "proving quite popular—particularly in view of the fact that it is not of a circulating character.
-Almost any bright day there may be found a generous sprinkling of readers—housewives, professionals and Rice Institute students."
-(Post Dispatch, January 22, 1928)
+Almost any bright day there may be found a generous sprinkling of readers—housewives, professionals, and Rice Institute students" (Post Dispatch, January 22, 1928).

-The library was situated in the basement of the west wing of the museum, and furnished with Windsor chairs and a single reading table.
-A public fund drive for money for books started the library's collection; thereafter, a budget for the library was included within the museum's budget each year.
-In 1960, the MFAH hired its first professionally trained librarian.
+The library was situated in the basement of the west wing of the Museum, and furnished with Windsor chairs and a single reading table.
+In the beginning, the Museum's registrar, Edward Mayo, served as the library curator.
+The public participated in a fund drive for money for books to start the library's collection.
+After that, the library had its own budget within the MFAH budget.
+In 1964, the Museum hired its first professionally trained librarian, Debra Neu.

-By the 1970s, the library's collection had outgrown its space, and in 1974 a new area for the library was created in the Ludwig Mies van der Rohe addition to the museum.
-The modern, spacious reading room adjacent to the Alice Pratt Brown sculpture garden was welcoming to the staff as well as the public.
+By the 1970s, the library's collection had outgrown its space.
+In 1974, a new area for the library was created in the Ludwig Mies van der Rohe addition to the MFAH.
+The modern, spacious reading room was welcoming to the staff as well as the public.
+The view from the reading room onto the Alice Pratt Brown Garden attracted visitors who found a quiet place to read, research, and browse the art periodicals.

 Maurice and Winifred Hirsch

-General Hirsch died while on a trip to Hong Kong on August 5, 1983, after a lifetime of work as a lawyer and philanthropist.
-Mrs. Hirsch continued to actively support the Hirsch Library until her death in 1990 aboard her yacht, Athena.
-Mrs. Hirsch bequeathed her jewelry collection to the Hirsch Library, and its sale at Christie's, New York, on April 25, 1991, added significantly to the library's endowment.
+Maurice died during a trip to Hong Kong in 1983, after a lifetime of work as a lawyer and philanthropist.
+Winifred continued to actively support the Hirsch Library until her death in 1990.
+She bequeathed her jewelry collection to the library, and its 1991 sale at Christie's in New York added significantly to the endowment.

 Hirsch Library Renovation and Expansion

 By 1989, the library's stacks were overflowing.
 A renovation in September of that year added high-density compact shelving and reduced the number of periodicals in storage, enabling the library collection to double in size.
-This was a temporary measure, however, with a plan for an expansion of the library scheduled to coincide with the opening of the new Audrey Jones Beck building in 2000.
+This measure was temporary, however, with a plan for an expansion of the library scheduled to coincide with the opening of the Museum's Audrey Jones Beck Building in 2000.

-In the fall of 2000, a renovation of the Hirsch Library began that would significantly increase its physical size from 3,900 to 8,400 square feet.
-The library opened to the public in May of 2001 with an elegantly enlarged reading room on the main floor of the museum overlooking the Alice Pratt Brown Garden, and a downstairs area housing the main stacks, vertical files, rare book collection, and cataloging offices.
-The original space on the main floor was redesigned to incorporate an online resources room, an expanded current periodicals area, and work space for the library staff.
+In the fall of 2000, a renovation of the Hirsch Library began that would significantly increase its physical size—from 3,900 to 8,400 square feet.
+The Library opened to the public in May of 2001 with an enlarged reading room on the main floor, and a downstairs area housing the main stacks, vertical files, rare-book collection, and cataloging offices.
+The original space on the main floor was redesigned to incorporate an electronic resources room, an expanded current periodicals area, and work space for the library staff.

 Kitty King Powell Library and Study Center at Bayou Bend

-Shortly after the completion of Hirsch Library’s new facility in 2001, Tropical Storm Allison caused significant damage to the Bayou Bend Visitor Center, necessitating the temporary relocation of 5,000 books and periodicals from the Bayou Bend Library to the Hirsch Library at the MFAH, where it received full-time supervision and maintenance by library staff.
+Shortly after the completion of the Hirsch Library’s new facility in 2001, Tropical Storm Allison caused significant damage at Bayou Bend Collection and Gardens, necessitating the temporary relocation of 5,000 books and periodicals from the library at Bayou Bend to the Hirsch Library at the MFAH.

-In September of 2010, the completion of the Lora Jean Kilroy Visitor and Education Center and the establishment of the newly named Kitty King Powell Library and Study Center at Bayou Bend enabled the return of the Bayou Bend Library and Hogg Family Collections to their proper home.
-Now staffed with its own librarian and library assistant, the Powell Library and Study Center is available to the general public, docents, and staff in a location only a short walk from the actual artworks and artifacts on display at Bayou Bend.
-Kitty King Powell’s support of this new library facility reflects her love of libraries and her years of service as a Bayou Bend docent.
+In September of 2010, the completion of Bayou Bend's Lora Jean Kilroy Visitor and Education Center and the establishment of the newly named Kitty King Powell Library and Study Center enabled the return of the Bayou Bend library and Hogg Family Collections to their proper home.
+Now staffed with its own librarian and library assistant, the Powell Library is available to the general public, docents, and staff in a location only a short walk from the actual artworks and artifacts on display at Bayou Bend.
+Kitty King Powell’s support of this library facility reflects her love of libraries and her years of service as a Bayou Bend docent.